MaxHill/bg_jobs/README.md

 [![Package Version](https://img.shields.io/hexpm/v/bg_jobs)](https://hex.pm/packages/bg_jobs)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/bg_jobs/)

+# Docs are WIP right now
+Most of it is correct but not complete, some parts are duplicated.

 # What is bg_jobs
 When developing web applications, certain tasks, like processing large files or performing heavy calculations can slow down regular request handling.